Shaunmak1214/restaurant-sales-tracker/readme.md

 - [x] Factory for Food
 - [x] Abstract class for Items (to hold: Drinks and Foods)
 - [x] Builder for Sales
-- [] Logic to read db and assign objects using builder (Foods, Drinks Item List) (Using Utils as Singleton)
+- [x] Logic to read db and assign objects using builder (Foods, Drinks Item List) (Using Utils as Singleton)
+- [x] Logic to read discount and assign objects using builder
-- [] Logic for calculating discounts
+- [x] Logic for calculating discounts
-- [] Full flow of ordering
+- [x] Full flow of ordering
-- [] Full flow of ordering with discounts
+- [x] Full flow of ordering with discounts
+= [] Checkout -> Write an array ob objects for items
 - [] UI/UX Design and Implementation